Vintage Cast Aluminum Ware

 Over the years, the original Magnalite designs changed very little.
 At some point, the Mission style metal loop and "old maple" handles were replaced by knobs and handles made of heat-resistant Bakelite resin, and the cast aluminum trivets by perforated stamped aluminum.
 A more plainly-styled "Country Collection" design with cherry wood handles and knobs was also produced under GHC ownership in the 1980s.

 Another higly-regarded cast aluminum line was that of Guardian Service Ware, made by Century Metalcraft Corp, and instantly recognizable by its hammered finish and distinctively-shaped handles.
-Pre-1936 sold as Silver Seal cookware.
-Primarily sold through in-home parties.
-Produced until 1957.
-Metal lids pre-date WWII; glass later.
+Pre-1936 the brand was sold as Silver Seal cookware, and was primarily marketed through in-home parties.
+Production ended in 1957.
+Metal lids pre-date WWII; glass thereafter.

 Other brands you may see include Super Maid, Cast-Rite, Super Health(Canadian), Master Maid, Miller Maid, Majestic Cookware, Reliance, Club Hammercraft, and Miracle Maid (Advance Aluminum Castings, Chicago, IL).